rafanahmed/QC-RNN-Overfitting-CaseStudy/README.md

 A complete breakdown of this strategy's design and its failure points is documented in the accompanying PDF:

 **📎 [Balancing ML Models in Quantitative Trading (2).pdf](./Balancing%20ML%20Models%20in%20Quantitative%20Trading%20(2).pdf)**

+This case study and the accompanying slideshow were presented to an audience at the **University of North Carolina at Charlotte's College of Computing and Informatics**.

 The presentation covers:
 - What went wrong